June 2022

 Format: DOWNLOADABLE PDF

-This conference is bringing together stakeholders with policymakers to discuss the next steps for housing policy in Scotland.
+This conference brought together stakeholders with policymakers to discuss the next steps for housing policy in Scotland.

-It will be an opportunity to discuss the priorities for a new Housing Bill as it is prepared for introduction to the Scottish Parliament.
+It was an opportunity to discuss the priorities for a new Housing Bill as it is prepared for introduction to the Scottish Parliament.

-We are pleased to be able to include a keynote session with Shona Robison MSP, Cabinet Secretary for Social Justice, Housing and Local Government, as well as contributions from Callum Chomczuk, National Director, Chartered Institute of Housing (CIH) Scotland; and Gordon MacRae, Assistant Director, Shelter Scotland.
+We are pleased to have been able to include a keynote session with Shona Robison MSP, Cabinet Secretary for Social Justice, Housing and Local Government, as well as contributions from Callum Chomczuk, National Director, Chartered Institute of Housing (CIH) Scotland; and Gordon MacRae, Assistant Director, Shelter Scotland.

-The conference also takes place in the context of a raft of policy initiatives affecting the future of housing in the areas of:
+The conference also took place in the context of a raft of policy initiatives affecting the future of housing in the areas of:

 - tackling homelessness and housing inequality